Delicious piri piri/ peri peri chicken, or Nando’s chicken thighs, an easy homemade spicy version of the popular restaurant dish.

 - 4 garlic cloves

 - 3 tablespoon chopped parsley

 - 2 teaspoons sweet paprika powder

 - Remove the seeds of the chilies (or leave them, if you would like the dish to be very hot).
 Chop them roughly and place them in a food processor.

 - Cut the chicken into 8 pieces or divide the chicken legs at the joint.
 Place them in a large ceramic or glass casserole dish.
-Add the piri piri sauce and massage the sauce well into the chicken.
-Cover the dish with cling film and let the chicken marinate for at least 4 hours or overnight.
+Add the peri peri sauce and massage it well into the chicken.
+Cover the dish with cling film and let marinate for at least 4 hours or overnight.

 - Take the chicken out of the refrigerator about 30 minutes before cooking it.

 In the meantime preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.

 - Arrange the pieces on a large and lightly oiled baking tray, skin side up.